-We confirm that, to the best of our knowledge, the financial statements for the period from 1 January to 31 December 2022 have been prepared in accordance with applicable standards and give a true and fair view of the group and the company's assets, liabilities, financial position and results of operations.
+We confirm that, to the best of our knowledge, the financial We confirm that the Board of Directors' report provides a statements for the period from 1 January to 31 December 2022 true and fair view of the development and performance of have been prepared in accordance with applicable standards the business and the position of the group and the company, and give a true and fair view of the group and the company's together with a description of the key risks and uncertainty assets, liabilities, financial position and results of operations. factors that they are facing.